samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 **Step 4: Evaluate Feature Relevance Using LIME**

-1. Install and Load LIME Library:
+1. Load the trained model:

-- Make sure that the LIME library is set up and accessible in your MATLAB environment.
-This library is used for generating interpretable explanations of model predictions.
+- select the saved model

-2. Generate LIME Explanations:
+2. Use LIME function to visualize important features:

-- Select a specific image from the validation set to analyze.
-Use LIME to generate an explanation for the model's prediction on this image.
+- Use the LIME function to visualize and highlight the most important features influencing the models predictions.
 This will provide insights into which features of the image the model relied on to make its prediction.

 3. Visualize LIME Explanation:

-- Create a visualization of the LIME explanation, overlaying the important features identified by LIME onto the original image.
-This helps in understanding how the model interprets the input data.
+- Highlight the key features of the generated image.
+- convert it to a binary format.

 **Step 5: Calculate IoU Score**